microsoft/msquic/docs/TSG.md

 ## Why isn't application data flowing?

 Application data is exchanged via [Streams](./Streams.md) and queued by the app via [StreamSend](./api/StreamSend.md).
 The act of queuing data doesn't mean it will be immediately sent to the peer.
-There are a number of things that can block or delay the exchange. `QUIC_FLOW_BLOCK_REASON` in [quic_trace.h](../src/inc/quic_trace.h) contains the full list of reasons that data may be blocked.
-Below is a short explaination of each:
+There are a number of things that can block or delay the exchange.
+The `QUIC_FLOW_BLOCK_REASON` enum in [quic_trace.h](../src/inc/quic_trace.h) contains the full list of reasons that data may be blocked.
+Below is a short explanation of each:

 Value | Meaning
 --- | ---